Mark Thomas, PhD

 Professor and Head, Department of Neuroscience

-Tim Ebner is a professor and Head of the Department of Neuroscience.
+Dr. Ebner is a Professor and Head of the Department of Neuroscience.
 His laboratory is interested in how information in the brain is represented spatially and temporally in populations of neurons during behavior.

-Andrew Harris is a senior investigator at the Hennepin Healthcare Research Institute and an associate professor in Medicine and Psychology at the University of Minnesota.
+Dr. Harris is a senior investigator at the Hennepin Healthcare Research Institute and an Associate Professor in Medicine and Psychology at the University of Minnesota.
 His research involves the use of preclinical models to study the behavioral pharmacology of addiction to nicotine, opioids, and other drugs of abuse.